For in-depth information on Academic Standards, view the College Catalog.

 - Complete all other requirements of the College.

 - Program Requirements

 - Associate of Applied Science in Nursing Degree Program:

 - Complete at least 48 credits (a minimum of 36 credits in nursing and 12 credits in general education) at this College.

 - Associate of Science in Health Science Degree Program:

 - Complete at least 48 credits at this College.

 - Complete at least 8 hours of experiential/service learning.

 - Bachelor of Science in Nursing (BSN) Degree Program:

-Complete at least 33 credits from the BSN upper division curriculum plan at this College (27 credits in Nursing and 6 credits in General Education).
+- Complete at least 33 credits from the BSN upper division curriculum plan at this College (27 credits in nursing and 6 credits in general education courses).